Erie (steamship, sank 1841): Casualties

 Initial estimates were that about 170 had been lost in the disaster.
 Later accounts determined that the number was likely as high as 254.
 The six painters who brought aboard the flammable equipment had been hired by William G. Miller of Buffalo.
 All six died in the disaster, as did Miller's sister.
 Other notable casualties included two brothers of future U.S. congressman William Pitt Lynde.

+Location

+In June 1842 it was reported that Captain Miles, of the steamboat Star, had succeeded in finding the hull of the Erie about 3 miles below the mouth of Cattaraugus Creek and 5 miles from shore.